tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/us006/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each registered vehicle contains their Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency (in Kms).
+>	Each registered vehicle contains their Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency (in Kms), plate number, last Maintenance Date.

 **From the client clarifications:**